asimons04/tesseract/README.md

 - Code syntax highlighting in code and inline code blocks.

 ### Distinguished and Sticky Comments
-Mods/Admins can distinguish and sticky comments.
+Mods/Admins can distinguish and sticky their own comments.
 Comments that are distinguished will always display at the top of the comment list regardless of sort order.

 The handling of the `distinguished` flag is different in Tesseract than in Lemmy-UI:

 **Tesseract**
 - Distinguished comments will be given a green background and border
 - Distinguished comments are pinned at the top of the comments list.
-- Any comment can be distinguished by a mod/admin.
+- ~~Any comment can be distinguished by a mod/admin.~~ Sigh.
+The Lemmy devs broke this capability for dumb "bUt LemMy UI dOEs iT tHIs waY!" reasons.
+Fuck them and their shitty frontend.

 **Lemmy-UI**
 - Distinguished comments just have an "admin" badge next to them.